 Stigma refers to the strong negative feelings or disapproval that is linked to a specific person, group, or trait.
 When individuals are stigmatized, that is, they are shamed or disgraced because they are perceived as socially unacceptable or not conforming to norms, it is easy to see them as "less than" others and not valued as human beings who deserve respect.
 Many people have been taught to stigmatize others; to judge or devalue others because they are seen as somehow outside of the norm.
 Many people use gender norms to decide what is "normal" and then feel comfortable judging those who fall outside of these categories or norms.
 When we do this, we are stigmatizing others.
 And, when people are stigmatized by others, it makes them more vulnerable to discrimination and violence, as well as other human rights violations.
-Stigma directed at people based on their actual or perceived gender identity or gender expression is often called transphobia.
+Stigma directed at people based on their actual or perceived sexual orientation is often called homophobia, and stigma directed at people based on their actual or perceived gender identity or gender expression is often called transphobia.